ConcordUSA/engineering-core-values/corevalues/simplicity/simplicity.md

 # Simplicity

 Simplicity is highly valued in software development.
 The simplest solution is often the best solution.
 It is the easiest to maintain, the easiest to change and often provides extensibility and future reuse without adding complexity.
 A common acronym related to simplicity is KISS or Keep It Simple Stupid, and applies to many areas of the software development life cycle.
+Simplicity is closely tied to the practices of [simple design](/practices/simpleDesign/readme.md), [refactoring](/practices/refactoring/readme.md), [automate repeatable tasks](/practices/automate/readme.md) and [TDD](/practices/tdd/readme.md).

 ## [Simple Design](/practices/simpleDesign/readme.md)